An inverse problem in cell dynamics: Recovering an initial distribution of telomere lengths from measurements of

 \paragraph{Presentation of the problem.} Since the criterion for a cell to become senescent is given by the lengths of its telomeres, initial lengths distribution and fate of cell lineages/population are deeply connected.
 In~\cite{rat_mathematical_2025}, this link was studied with the following approach: how do the initial telomere lengths influence the fate of cell lineages/populations?
 Specifically, the authors investigated how the parameters of the initial distribution affect the population half-life time.
 In the current paper, we aim at understanding this link with the opposite approach.
 To do so, we propose to solve the following inverse problem: recovering the initial distribution of telomere lengths when only the senescence times distribution of cell lineages is observed.

-\paragraph{Informal description of the models.} To address the issue presented above, we model telomere shortening with deterministic models.
-These models can be seen as a counterpart of the stochastic models developed in recent years~\hbox{\cite{arino_mathematical_1995,benetos_stochastic_2024,benetos_branching_2023,bourgeron_2015,Martin2021,olaye_ergodic_2024,rat_mathematical_2025}}.
-Two models are considered.
-The first one is a toy model for mathematical investigations, representing the evolution of cell lineages with only one telomere, see~\eqref{eq:PDE_model_telomeres_one_telo}.
+\paragraph{Informal description of the models.} To address the issue presented above, we use two deterministic telomere shortening models, whose dynamics are inspired from the stochastic models developed in recent years~\hbox{\cite{arino_mathematical_1995,benetos_stochastic_2025,benetos_branching_2025,bourgeron_2015,Martin2021,olaye_long-time_2026,rat_mathematical_2025}}.
+These models represent the mean value of telomere lengths concentration in cell lineages.
+They can be derived from stochastic telomere shortening models by proceeding as in the proof of~\cite[Theorem~$2.2.7$]{olaye_thesis_2025}, in which a deterministic telomere shortening model is derived from a stochastic population model by computing the mean value of telomere lengths concentration.
+The first model corresponds to a toy model for mathematical investigations, representing the evolution of cell lineages with only one telomere, see~\eqref{eq:PDE_model_telomeres_one_telo}.
 In this model, cells are structured according to the length of their telomere~$x\in\mathbb{R}_+$.